Anonym-Bruker/tellsick_temperatur/README.md

 ## Purpose
-This is a project for showing temperature capctured from a Tellstick sensor
+This is a project for showing temperature capctured from a Tellstick sensor I am using the following in my setup:
+- 1 Telldus Tellstick Znet Lite v2
+- 1 Indoor/Outdoor Telldus 433,92 MHz sensor

 Using Chart.js for showing the data

 ## Configuration needed after code is downloaded
+1. Connect your sensor to your Tellstick in Telldus Live.

-Need to create directory called:
+2. Then create directory called:

     config